pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 A DELEG-aware SLIST needs to be able to hold two types of information: delegations defined by NS records and delegations defined by DELEG records.
 DELEG and NS delegations can create cyclic dependencies and/or lead to duplicate entries which point to the same server.
 Resolvers need to enforce suitable limits to limit damage even if someone has incorrectly configured some of the data used to create an SLIST.

-Modified description of Step 2.
-Find the best servers to ask follows:
+This leads to a modified description of find the best servers to ask" from earlier documents for DELEG-aware resolvers.

-Step 2 looks for a name server to ask for the required data.
+That description becomes:

-First determine deepest possible zone cut which can potentially hold the answer for given (query name, type, class) combination:
+1. Determine deepest possible zone cut which can potentially hold the answer for given (query name, type, class) combination:

-- Start with SNAME equal to QNAME.
+    1. Start with SNAME equal to QNAME.

-- If QTYPE is a type authoritative at the parent side of a zone cut (DS or DELEG), remove leftmost label from SNAME.
-E.g. if QNAME is Test.Example. and QTYPE is DELEG or DS, set SNAME to Example.
+    1. If QTYPE is a type that is authoritative at the parent side of a zone cut (currently, DS or DELEG), remove the leftmost label from SNAME.
-- TODO: what to do about ".
-DELEG" (or DS) query?
-That leaves zero labels left.
-That by definition does not exist ...
+For example, if the QNAME is "test.example." and th eQTYPE is DELEG or DS, set SNAME to "example.".

-Further general strategy is to look for locally-available DELEG and NS RRsets, starting at current SNAME.
-If none are found, shorten SNAME by removing leftmost label and check again.
-This effectivelly finds the deepest known delegation point on the path between SNAME and the root:
+1. Look for locally-available DELEG and NS RRsets, starting at current SNAME.

-- For given SNAME first check existence of DELEG RRset.
-If it exists, resolver MUST use it's content to populate SLIST.
-If the DELEG RRset is known to exist but is unusable (e.g. it is found in DNSSEC BAD cache), resolver MUST NOT fallback to NS RRset, even if it is locally available.
-Resolver MUST treat this case as if no servers were available/reachable.
+    1. For given SNAME, check for existence of a DELEG RRset.
+If it exists, the resolver MUST use its content to populate SLIST.
+However, if the DELEG RRset is known to exist but is unusable (for example, if it is found in DNSSEC BAD cache), the resolver MUST NOT instead use an NS RRset, even if it is locally available; instead, the resolver MUST treat this case as if no servers were available.

-- If a given SNAME is proven to not have a DELEG RRset but has NS RRset, resolver MUST copy it into SLIST.
+    1. If a given SNAME is proven to not have a DELEG RRset but does have NS RRset, the resolver MUST copy the NS RRset into SLIST.

-- If SLIST is populated, terminate walk up the DNS tree.
+    1. If SLIST is now populated, stop walking up the DNS tree.
-- If SLIST is not populated, remove leftmost label from SNAME and inspect RR types for this new SNAME.
+However, if SLIST is not populated, remove leftmost label from SNAME and go back to the first step, using the new (shortened) SNAME.
+Do not go back to the first step if doing so would exceed the amount of work that the resolver is configured to do when processing names.

-Rest of the Step 2's description is not affected by this document.
+The rest of the Step 2's description is not affected by this document.

-Please note the instructions to "Bound the amount of work" further down in the original text to apply.
-Suitable limits MUST be enforced to limit damage EVEN IF SOMEONE HAS INCORRECTLY CONFIGURED SOME DATA.
+(TODO: Determine what to do about ".
+DELEG" or ".
+DS" queries, which by definition do not exist.)

 ### DELEG RRset Interpretation

 DELEG protocol introduces additional level of indirection and also redefines significance of address literals in delegation.
 This section clarifies how to deal with ambiguities.

 Each individual DELEG RR inside a DELEG RRset can cause addition of zero or more entries to SLIST.